-Hands-on workshop exercises are a critical aspect of this course and allow you to apply malware analysis techniques by examining malware in a lab that you control.
+Hands-on workshop exercises are a critical aspect of this course.
+They enable you to apply malware analysis techniques by examining malicious software in a controlled and systematic manner.
 When performing the exercises, you will study the supplied specimens' behavioral patterns and examine key portions of their code.
 To support these activities, you will receive pre-built Windows and Linux virtual machines that include tools for examining and interacting with malware.